PBJ Workbench

 • Executing python --version shall result in a version greater than 3.7

-• If the Runtime is configured to run a Python kernel in Cloudera Machine Learning, the commands python and /usr/local/bin/python3 must start the same Python process that is registered as a Jupyter Kernel (see below).
+• If the Runtime is configured to run a Python kernel in Cloudera AI, the commands python and /usr/local/bin/python3 must start the same Python process that is registered as a Jupyter Kernel (see below).

 If the method you chose to install Python does not place the Python binary under /usr/local/bin/python3, or does not create the command python, create appropriate symlinks.